zzhangjii/learning-library/oci-library/qloudable/Deploying_Jenkins/Deploying_Jenkins_HOL.md

 - Image: Select latest Oracle Linux (Not anything with‘GPU’ in it)
 - Shape: Select a VM shape

-**NOTE:** If 'Service limit' error is displayed choose a different shape such as VM.Standard.E2.2 OR VM.Standard2.2
+**NOTE:** If 'Service limit' error is displayed choose a different shape

 - Virtual Cloud Network: Select the VCN you created in the previous section
 - Subnet: Select the same subnet as the Compute instance created earlier
 - Assign Public IP address: Check this box